 A dehumidistat is beneficial for people who take long term vacations.
 Before you leave for a long period of time, it’s essential that you set you dehumidistat to 50% relative humidity and your thermostat to 80 degrees.
-Whenever the home becomes more humid than it should be, the dehumidistat communicates with the thermostat to turn on the air-conditioner to try and kick out all of the unnecessary humidity.
+Whenever the home becomes more humid than it should be, the dehumidistat communicates with the thermostat to turn on the air conditioner to try and kick out all of the unnecessary humidity.
 Without a dehumidistat, if the air conditioner is turned off, mold is likely to occur from the excess humidity.
 If the air conditioner is left on when you leave for your extended vacation, your electric bill is likely to be very costly.
-Dehumidistats are great to use because they are a way to save money, save energy, and protect your home from mold.
+Dehumidistats are great to use because they are a way to save money, save energy, and protect your home from the damages of excess humidity.

 Please see the video below for further instruction on how to operate your dehumidistat: